sedatgoc/apache-camel-openai-component/README.md

 # Apache Camel OpenAI Component

+> This component tested with Apache Camel 3.22.0.
+Will be tested with other Apache Camel versions in the next days.

 ## Overview
 This Apache Camel component provides seamless integration with OpenAI's APIs for text generation, image generation, and text-to-speech functionalities.
 It supports various OpenAI models and allows easy interaction within Camel routes.